A headmaster caught fishing with an out-of-date rod licence is waiting to hear if he will lose his job for having a criminal record.

 Telford & Wrekin Council said Rachel Whittaker and Neil Donaldson of the Wrekin Stop War pressure group were ejected because they had not undergone Criminal Records Bureau checks or risk assessments before entering the park.

-there.
+being there.
 In particular, this applies to those areas where children or more vulnerable groups gather, such as play facilities and the entrances to play areas.
-This is a child safety precautionary measure which members of staff will continue to undertake as
+This is a child safety precautionary measure which members of staff will continue to

 Councillor Denis Allen, cabinet member for community services, said: Our staff are asked to approach adults without children in areas where children gather such as play areas, using their own judgement and discretion.